isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 **ABSENTEEISM**
 <ul>
-<li>Parent / Guardian must call the school to notify the General Office of their child&rsquo;s / ward&rsquo;s absence by 7.30am.</li>
+<li>Parent / Guardian must call the school to notify the General Office of their child’s / ward’s absence by 7.30am.</li>
 <li>Absence from school must be supported by a medical certificate or a letter of excuse (up to a maximum of three letters per semester) from the parent / guardian.
 This medical certificate or letter must be handed in to the Form Teacher the very day the student returns to school.</li>
 </ul>
 <ul>